yryMax/ada-project-statsquad3/index.md

 ![score_distribution](assets/img/score_distrib.png)

+As the articles are clearly separated into negative (<-0.5), positive (>0.5) or neutral, the rounded scores (-1, 0 or 1, respectively negative, neutral and positive) are used in some of the analysis.

 ### Is the sentiment prevalent in any topic?
 It is known that Wikipedia articles cover a wide range of topics, and sentiment within these articles of the same topic can be consistent with the subject matter.
 To investigate how sentiment is prominent within a topic, we utilised the topic data from categories.tsv dataset and studied the sentiment score of these extracted topics at different level of generality.